P047F

 Rough or unstable idle related to EGR flow imbalance.

-Possible limp mode on some calibrations if EGR error exceeds threshold.
+Possible limp mode on some calibrations if the EGR error exceeds threshold.

 How to diagnose P047F